From manga to Mario Kart, anime to Akihabara, Japan is the best place in the world for wonderful ‘weeb’ activities and to release your inner ‘otaku’.

 You might like – The cult of plastic food in Japan (‘sampuru’) or weird & wonderful vending machines

-20. Tokiwaso Manga Museum
+20. Tokiwaso Manga Museum, Tokyo

 Located in the Tokiwaso Park district of Tokyo, this popular Manga Museum in Japan is relatively new with free entrance to the permanent collection, plus a 500 Yen charge for temporary exhibitions.